SAP/spartacus-docs/_pages/dev/cors.md

 	"value": "true"
 }
 ```
+**Note:** The `corsfilter.commercewebservices.allowedHeaders` setting is for SAP Commerce Cloud version 2005 or newer.
+For SAP Commerce Cloud version 1905 or older, use `corsfilter.ycommercewebservices.allowedHeaders` instead.

 If you use the Assisted Service Module (ASM), you must also add the same headers to the `corsfilter.assistedservicewebservices` settings, as follows: